veekaybee/veekaybee.github.io/_posts/2017-09-26-python-packaging.md

 Now that we have the scaffolding in place, we can add things that will help us set up the module after we import it from pip or download it.

-This is `setup.py`, the "heart" of a module setup project.
+This is `setup.py`, the heart of a project.

 It has metadata about the project, `import distutils`, which does the actual program setup whenever someone downloads it, as we specified in the `README.md`, and be at the [top level of the package.](https://the-hitchhikers-guide-to-packaging.readthedocs.io/en/latest/creation.html#setup-py-description).